matter-labs/zksync-lite-docs/drafts/why.md

-# Why should I care about scalability with Zero-knowledge proofs?
+# Why should I care about scalability with Zero-knowledge proofs

 The success of your project is contingent on growth.

 Bluntly put, there are only two approaches to scaling your crypto project.